makheux-thes/data-layer/README.md

 data-layer
 ==========

-The data layer, written in Python on the Django framework
+The data layer, written in Python with MongoEngine.